subzey/fetchcrunch/README.md

 ```

 FetchCrunch is created to be configurable.
 Please import and extend `FetchCrunchNode` and `FetchCrunchBase` for your purposes.

-## Online

-Will be here once I finish it.

 ## Legal stuff